A Framework for Safe Probabilistic Invariance Verification of Stochastic Dynamical Systems: Examples

-The set $\widehat{\mathcal{X}}=\{\,x\mid \widehat{h}(x)\leq 0\,\}$ with $\widehat{h}(x)=x^2-2$ is used in solving \textbf{SDP1}-\textbf{SDP4}.
-The computed lower and upper bounds are summarized in Table \ref{tab:my_label} and Fig. \ref{fig_1}.
+The set $\widehat{\mathcal{X}}=\{\,x\mid \widehat{h}(x)\leq 0\,\}$ with $\widehat{h}(x)=x^2-2.25$ is used in solving \textbf{SDP1}-\textbf{SDP4}.
+The computed lower and upper bounds are summarized in Table \ref{tab:my_label}\oomit{ and Fig. \ref{fig_1}}.
 It is concluded that tighter lower and upper bounds of the liveness probability can be obtained when polynomials of higher degree are used for performing computations.
 Given that the liveness probability is strictly greater than zero, as stated in Remark \ref{remark_bounded}, the use of \textbf{SDP2} for computing upper bounds on the liveness probability is precluded.
 This observation aligns with our experimental findings.
 Instead, upper bounds for the liveness probability can be obtained by solving \textbf{SDP4}, which closely approximate the results obtained from Monte-Carlo methods as the degree of polynomials increases.
-Concurrently, we note a noteworthy consistency in the nearly identical lower bounds computed from \textbf{SDP1} and \textbf{SDP3}, with those derived from \textbf{SDP0} being the most conservative.
+Concurrently, we note a noteworthy consistency in the identical lower bounds computed from \textbf{SDP1} and \textbf{SDP3}, with those derived from \textbf{SDP0} being the most conservative.
+The identical lower bounds computed from \textbf{SDP1} and \textbf{SDP3} also justify the validity of the conclusion in Proposition \ref{coro:discrete}.